 '''

-p.insert(0, tree.vertex(e.inVertex()).point())

-idStop = e.outVertex()

-p.insert(0, tStart)

-rb = QgsRubberBand(qgis.utils.iface.mapCanvas())

-rb.setColor(Qt.red)

-for pnt in p:

-rb.addPoint(pnt)

-And here is the same sample but using dijkstra() method

-from PyQt4.QtCore import

-from PyQt4.QtGui import

 from qgis.core import

 from qgis.gui import

 from qgis.networkanalysis import

-vl = qgis.utils.iface.mapCanvas().currentLayer()
+vl = qqis.utils.iface.mapCanvas().currentLayer()

-director = QgsLineVectorLayerDirector(v1, -1, '', '', '', 3)
+director = QgsLineVectorLayerDirector( vl, -1, '', '', '', 3 )

 properter = QgsDistanceArcProperter()

-director.addProperter(properter)
+director.addProperter( properter )

 crs = qgis.utils.iface.mapCanvas().mapRenderer().destinationCrs()

-builder = QgsGraphBuilder(crs)
+builder = QgsGraphBuilder( crs )

 pStart = QgsPoint(-0.835953, 0.15679)

 pStop = QgsPoint(-1.1027, 0.699986)

-tiedPoints = director.makeGraph(builder, [pStart, pStop])
+tiedPoints = director.makeGraph( builder, [ pStart, pStop ] )

 graph = builder.graph()

-tStart = tiedPoints[0]
+tStart = tiedPoints[ 0 ]

-tStop = tiedPoints[1]
+tStop = tiedPoints[ 1 ]

-idStart = graph.findVertex(tStart)
+idStart = graph.findVertex( tStart )

-idStop = graph.findVertex(tStop)
+idStop = graph.findVertex( tStop )

-(tree, cost) = QgsGraphAnalyzer.dijkstra(graph, idStart, 0)
+( tree, cost ) = QgsGraphAnalyzer.dijkstra( graph, idStart, 0 )

-if tree[idStop] == -1:
+if tree[ idStop ] == -1:

 print "Path not found"

 else:

 p = []

 curPos = idStop

 while curPos != idStart:

-p.append(graph.vertex(graph.arc(tree[curPos]).inVertex()).point())
+p.append( graph.vertex( graph.arc( tree[ curPos ] ).inVertex() ).point() )

-curPos = graph.arc(tree[curPos]).outVertex();
+curPos = graph.arc( tree[ curPos ] ).outVertex();

 p.append(tStart)

-rb = QgsRubberBand(qgis.utils.iface.mapCanvas())
+rb = QgsRubberBand( ggis.utils.iface.mapCanvas() )

-rb.setColor(Qt.red)
+rb.setColor( Qt.red )

 for pnt in p:

 rb.addPoint(pnt)

 '''

-19.3.2 Areas of availability
+18.3.2 Areas of the availability

-The area of availability for vertex A is the subset of graph vertexes that are accessible from vertex A and the cost of the paths from A to these vertexes are not greater that some value.
+Area of availability for vertex A is a subset of graph vertices, that are accessible from vertex A and cost of the path from A to this vertices are not greater that some value.

 More clearly this can be shown with the following example: "There is a fire station.
-Which parts of city can a fire truck reach in 5 minutes?
+What part of city fire command can reach in 5 minutes?
 10 minutes?
 15 minutes?".
-Answers to these questions are fire station's areas of availability.
+Answers on this questions are fire station's areas of availability.

-To find the areas of availability we can use method dijkstra() of the QgsGraphAnalyzer class.
-It is enough to compare the elements of the cost array with a predefined value.
-If cost[i] is less than or equal to a predefined value, then vertex i is inside the area of availability, otherwise it is outside.
+To find areas of availablity we can use method dijksta() of the QgsGraphAnalyzer class.
+It is enough to compare elements of cost array with predefined value.
+If cost[i] is less or equal than predefined value, than vertex i is inside area of availability, otherwise - outside.

-A more difficult problem is to get the borders of the area of availability.
-The bottom border is the set of vertexes that are still accessible, and the top border is the set of vertexes that are not accessible.
-In fact this is simple: it is the availability border based on the edges of the shortest path tree for which the source vertex of the edge is accessible and the target vertex of the edge is not.
+More difficult it is to get borders of area of availablity.
+Bottom border - is a set of vertices that are still accessible, and top border - is a set of vertices which are not accessible.
+In fact this is simple: availability border passed on such edges of the shortest path tree for which start vertex is accessible and end vertex is not accessible.

-Here is an example
+Here is an example: